facebook/react-native-website/docs/pushnotificationios.md

 | ------- | ------ | -------- | ----------- |
 | details | object | Yes      | See below.  |

-details is an object containing:
+`details` is an object containing:

+- `alertTitle` : The text displayed as the title of the notification alert.
 - `alertBody` : The message displayed in the notification alert.
-- `alertAction` : The "action" displayed beneath an actionable notification.
-Defaults to "view".
-Note that Apple no longer shows this in iOS 10 +
-- `alertTitle` : The text displayed as the title of the notification alert.
-- `soundName` : The sound played when the notification is fired (optional).
-- `isSilent` : If true, the notification will appear without sound (optional).
-- `category` : The category of this notification, required for actionable notifications (optional).
 - `userInfo` : An object containing additional notification data (optional).
+- `category` : The category of this notification, required for actionable notifications (optional). e.g. notifications with additional actions such as Reply or Like.
 - `applicationIconBadgeNumber` The number to display as the app's icon badge.
 The default value of this property is 0, which means that no badge is displayed (optional).
+- `isSilent` : If true, the notification will appear without sound (optional).
+- `soundName` : The sound played when the notification is fired (optional).

 ---